wrogrammer/clean-ansible/README.md

 ### Description
 **Clean Ansible** is the tool to detect incorrect variables before the provisioning process with use [Ansible](https://github.com/ansible/ansible "Ansible") automation tool.

-The [Ansible](https://github.com/ansible/ansible "Ansible") hasn't functionality to check variables before running deployment.
+The [Ansible](https://github.com/ansible/ansible "Ansible") doesn’t have functionality to check variables before running deployment.

 ------------
 ### Features